-The Council has identified a total of 175 sites as potential Local Green Spaces (a full list of all proposed sites can be seen at appendix 1 of this document).
-Most of sites have been identified through consultations held by the Council in December 2015, June 2016 and June 2017, although a small number have been identified by officers of the Council.
+The Council has identified a total of 199 sites as potential Local Green Spaces (a full list of all proposed sites can be seen in the Sustainability Appraisal) Most of sites have been identified through consultations held by the Council in December 2015, June 2016, June 2017 and October 2018, although a small number have been identified by officers of the Council.
 The Council approved its methodology for assessing Local Green Space proposals in a report to the Environmental and Development Services Committee on the 19th April 2018.
 This report set out a two-stage approach that would be used to identify appropriate sites.
 The first stage has screened out sites, which the Council does not consider to comply with the requirements of the NPPF (and supporting guidance in the NPPG), with the exception of how the sites are demonstrably special to local communities.
 This issue was considered during a second stage of work.